Duck! The Carbine High Massacre: Plot

-Derwin (William Hellfire) and Derick (Joey Smack) are trench coat-wearing neo-Nazis from deprived families.
+Derwin and Derick are trench coat-wearing neo-Nazis from deprived families.
 They find a website selling top secret missiles and order one with the credit card of Derick's mother.
 The next day at school they encounter the school janitor who warns them of their unusual wardrobe.
 They launch the missile the following day, but discover it is a dud.
 While walking home, Derwin is assaulted by jocks and left in critical condition where the janitor finds him.
 He and Derick both fail their presentation on the topic of the internet due to Derwin's absence.
 They then form a plan to kill students at their school and then commit suicide with the janitor’s offered assistance.
 The pair buy two shotguns and several handguns from a black market dealer next door to a heavy metal band concert.
 He also offers them cocaine and sexual intercourse with an underage girl being held hostage, which they refuse.
 The next day the janitor arrives first with a propane bomb and leaves it in the cafeteria.
 Derwin and Derick appear and open fire in the cafeteria, killing several people before going to the basement where they simultaneously kill each other.
 The two die holding hands.
-A police officer (Karl Pitt) and the school principal (Larry Wellman) enter the school to find a bomb that was placed there by the janitor (Rodney Sleurtols).
+A police officer and the school principal enter the school to find a bomb that was placed there by the janitor.
 While the policeman attempts to defuse it, the janitor is seen running away to safety before the policeman accidentally sets the bomb off.
 The aftermath involves the parents along with a teacher and the principal sharing their thoughts on Derwin and Derick as well as the victims.
-A scientist then expresses his theory of alien influence as a motive, hinting the janitor was an alien.
+A scientist then expresses his theory of violence influence as a motive, hinting the janitor was indeed the third shooter.